ta0kira/locking-container/readme.txt

   lc::lock_auth_base::auth_type auth(new lc::lock_auth <lc::rw_lock>);

-As you might have guessed, there is a corresponding authorization type for each lock tyoe.
+As you might have guessed, there is a corresponding authorization type for each lock type.
 (Actually, all of the authorization types work with all of the lock types, but the behavior becomes the more restrictive of the two.)

 Given the authorization object 'auth' created above (they are all the same, in